Liisa Pulk: Film

+In 2024, she appeared as Maili in the Rasmus Merivoo comedy film Tulnukas 2 ehk Valdise tagasitulek 17 osas, a feature-length sequel to the popular 2006 comedy short film Tulnukas ehk Valdise pääsemine 11 osas.

 Voice

 Since 2010, Pulk has also worked extensively as a voice actress in both Estonian and foreign animated films and videos.
-She has provided the Estonian language dubbing for the character of Astrid Hofferson in the 2010 American computer-animated action fantasy film How to Train Your Dragon and the two subsequent sequels, How to Train Your Dragon 2 in 2014, and How to Train Your Dragon: The Hidden World in 2019.
+She has provided the Estonian language dubbing for the character of Astrid Hofferson in the 2010 American animated action fantasy film How to Train Your Dragon and the two subsequent sequels, How to Train Your Dragon 2 in 2014, and How to Train Your Dragon: The Hidden World in 2019.
 Other roles in foreign animated films that have been voiced by Pulk include: